basicallydan/basicallydan/README.md

 # Dan Hough – @basicallydan

 Hello.
 I'm Dan, I'm a generalist Software Engineer currently working at
-@junglescout here in beautiful Vancouver, BC.
+@wearebeam here in beautiful London, UK.
 I also spend a lot of time writing music and playing guitar, playing board games and cooking.

 ## 👨‍💻 Software that I work on